-A plant’s growth doesn’t depend much on the light spectrum because it can grow well in a wide range between 2700K to all along 10000K.
+A plant’s growth doesn’t depend much on the light spectrum because it can grow well in a wide range between 2700K to along 10000K.
 Anything outside of the 10000K range tends not to do very well in a planted aquarium (beyond that, lights become too blueish)

 You can choose a light with a kelvin rating of 6500K to 7000K (most popular among fishkeepers), similar to natural daylight.

-In a real sense, you can choose a light with any color spectrum (the way you want your aquarium to look) except a too blue light (which used for growing corals).
+In a real sense, you can choose a light with any color spectrum (the way you want your aquarium to look) except a too blue light (which is used for growing corals).

 Plant growth depends on the light intensity known as PAR (Photosynthetically Active radiation), from 400 to 700nm in wavelength.
 Plants can use light in this range for photosynthesis & growth.